Jason Bowles: NASCAR

-He made his NASCAR Nationwide Series debut at Phoenix International Raceway in 2009 for Specialty Racing, crashing out and finishing 31st.
-In 2010 he finished 25th in the spring Phoenix race for RAB Racing.
+Bowles made his NASCAR Nationwide Series debut at Phoenix International Raceway in 2009 for Specialty Racing, crashing out and finishing 31st.
+In 2010, he finished 25th in the spring Phoenix race for RAB Racing.
 Bowles also ran in three NASCAR Craftsman Truck Series races in 2010 with a best finish of sixteenth.
-He ran three Nationwide Series races with Rusty Wallace Racing in 2011 in the #64 Toyota.
+He ran three Nationwide Series races with Rusty Wallace Racing in 2011 in the No. 64 Toyota.
 For 2012, he moved up to the Nationwide Series full-time with MacDonald Motorsports, competing for Rookie of the Year in the No. 81; he finished thirteenth in season points.

 In practice and qualifying for the 2013 Toyota/Save Mart 350 at Sonoma Raceway, Bowles substituted for Brian Vickers in the No. 55 Michael Waltrip Racing Toyota, as Vickers was running both the Sonoma race and the Johnsonville Sausage 200 at Road America that weekend.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)